|

 "What the Lion is to the Cat the Mastiff is to the Dog, the noblest of the family; he stands alone, and all others sinking before him.
 His courage does not exceed its temper and generosity and in attachment he equals the kindest of his race.
 His docility is perfect; the teasing of the smaller kinds will hardly provoke him to resent, and I have seen him down with his paw the Terrier or cur that has bit him, without offering further injury.
 In a family he will permit the children to play with him and will suffer all their little pranks without offence.
 The blind ferocity of the bulldog will often wound the hand of the master who assists him to combat, but the Mastiff distinguishes perfectly, enters the field with temper, and engages the attack as if confident of success: if he overpowers, or is beaten, his master may take him immediately in his arms and fear nothing.
-This ancient and faithful domestic ... uniting the useful, the brave and the docile, though sought by foreign nations and perpetuated on the continent, is nearly extinct where he was probably an aborigine, or is bastardized by numberless crosses, everyone of which degenerate from the invaluable character of the parent, who was deemed worthy to enter the Roman amphitheatre and in the presence of the masters of the world, encounter the pard and assail even the lord of the savage tribes, whose courage was sublimed by torrid suns, and found none gallant enough to oppose him..."
+This ancient and faithful domestic ... uniting the useful, the brave and the docile, though sought by foreign nations and perpetuated on the continent, is nearly extinct where he was probably an aborigine, or is bastardized by numberless crosses, everyone of which degenerate from the invaluable character of the parent, who was deemed worthy to enter the Roman amphitheater and in the presence of the masters of the world, encounter the pard and assail even the lord of the savage tribes, whose courage was sublimed by torrid suns, and found none gallant enough to oppose him..."

 The Cane Corso - Behind the Name

-There are many patterns of thoughts and opinions regarding the origins of the Cane Corso's name.
+There are many patterns of thoughts and opinions regarding the origins of the Cane Corso name.
 Some are based on historical information, some taken from the breed's functionality, and many vary based on region.
 Many opinions, even when they differ, carry similar and consistent undertones.

 The fact that different meanings and interpretations will have originated from different regions and periods must be considered when looking for "the right" interpretation.
 Perhaps there is not one single "correct" interpretation, as the breed has held and progressed thru various places in its history.